Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Process in Born approximation

 However, a recent analysis \cite{TomasiG} has shown that the point-like behavior of the hadron near the threshold is not so unique and the nontrivial structure of the baryon begins to manifest itself already at relatively small $q^2$.
-In \cite{Ferroli2012}, it was suggested that in the energy range we are considering, i.e., $\sqrt{s} \sim 3-5~ GeV$, the approximation of point-like hadrons is not valid.
-Therefore, in the present work, we use the effective form factor G(s).
+In \cite{Ferroli2012}, it was suggested that in the energy range I am considering, i.e., $\sqrt{s} \sim 3-5~ GeV$, the approximation of pointlike hadrons is not valid.
+Therefore, in the present work, I use the effective form factor G(s).
 Besides, without taking into account the form factor, it will be impossible to compare the Born cross section with the experimental data.

-It should be noted that in the time-like region there is little statistics and, therefore, the experimental data contain large errors.
+Moreover, it is known that in the timelike region there is little statistics and, therefore, the experimental data contain large errors.
 At the moment the experiment does not allow us to highlight the electric $G_E$ and magnetic $G_M$ form factors.
-Considering this, we use the assumption that $|G_E| = |G_M|$, i.e., $F_2(q^2)=0$.
-We want to choose the form factor $F_1$ such that it has a pQCD-inspired form \cite{Lepage1979,Lepage1980} and also takes into account the running of the QCD coupling constant $\alpha_s$.
+Considering this, I use the assumption that $|G_E| = |G_M|$, i.e., $F_2(q^2)=0$.
+I want to choose the form factor $F_1$ such that it has a pQCD-inspired form \cite{Lepage1979,Lepage1980} and also takes into account the running of the QCD coupling constant $\alpha_s$.